sf-wdi-22-23/modules-22/w07-rails/d3-dusk-library-app-lab/README.md

 rails g model library_user user:references library:references
 ```

-In the future we can store other things on the `library_user` model that a relevant to someone's memembership to a library.
+In the future we can store other things on the `library_user` model that are relevant to someone's membership to a library.

 We will also need two different controllers for each of these models.
 Let's start by being able to do CRUD with Libraries.